 Costs on the regional (i.e. here European) scale are driven by meteorology, background concentrations of precursor substances and the population affected.
-Due to the prevailing west winds, emissions in the northeast of Germany are transported towards the baltic sea and Scandinavia.
-In these areas the population density - the most important single driver of costs - is much lower than in the areas affected by the emissions from the Southwest.
-So in tendency regional scale costs are higher for emissions on the motorway route considered than in the other.
+Due to the prevailing west winds, emissions in the northeast (including Berlin) of Germany are transported towards the baltic sea and Scandinavia.
+In these areas the population density - the most important single driver of costs - is much lower than in the areas affected by the emissions from the Southwest (including Stuttgart).
+So in tendency regional scale costs are higher for emissions in Stuttgart than in Berlin.
 Besides, the formation of sulphates and nitrates is influenced by the background concentrations of the reactive species involved and the ratio of SO2 and NOx emitted.
 This effect overlays the population effect, which leads to deviation from the general tendency, above all for costs caused by SO2 emissions.
 However these do not have a significant share in the total costs caused by air pollution.